taatuut/cleanpulse/README.md

 	* Sensors on Machines: Each machine is equipped with sensors that generate events related to cleaning activities (e.g., start time, end time, water usage, energy consumption).
 	* Event Broker: These events are published to the Solace Event Broker.
 	* Micro Integration: some events need to have an intermediary component to do protocol bridging for instance, and MI are perfect fit
-* Data Storage and Analytics:
+* Data Storage:
-	* Database:  events are stored in a database for historical analysis and reporting.
+	* Database:  events are stored in a sqlite and neo4j database for historical analysis and reporting.
-	* Analytics Engine/Solace Agent Mesh: An analytics engine can be used to generate insights and reports on cleaning activities, such as trends in water and energy usage, frequency of cleanings, and compliance with cleaning schedules.
+* Analytics: An analytics engine can be used to generate insights and reports on cleaning activities, such as trends in water and energy usage, frequency of cleanings, and compliance with cleaning schedules.
+On the data in sqlite IsolationForest analysis is run periodically to detect outliers.
+In neo4j relations are created between the individual events showing the overall patterns and phenomenons.

 ## steps- concept, please add/change
 - create application description and use ai event model wizard to create app with events